VernonGrant/gnu-c-language-manual/markdown/Recursive-Fibonacci.md

 To introduce the most basic features of C, let's look at code for a simple mathematical function that does calculations on integers.
-This function calculates the `n`{.variable}th number in the Fibonacci series, in which each number is the sum of the previous two: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ....
+This function calculates the `n`th number in the Fibonacci series, in which each number is the sum of the previous two: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ....